rezitech/teepee/README.md

 	</body>

-That's right, most functions in Teepee are chainable (like jQuery).
+That's right, most functions in Teepee are chainable (like jQuery[jquery]).

-Setup
 -----

-To use Teepee, include this script anywhere in your page.
-You can even hotlink to the latest Teepee.

-	<script src="//raw.github.com/rezitech/teepee/master/teepee.js"></script>

 Contributing